Shishito Peppers

-These easy skillet shishito peppers will soon be your new favorite healthy appetizer!
+These will soon be your new favorite appetizer!
 The blistered, mild peppers are quickly cooked in rich olive oil, then sprinkled with flakey sea salt and dipped in a lovely lemon garlic sauce.

-I have to warn you, though, that they’re slightly addictive, especially when paired with the easy lemon garlic dipping sauce.
+I have to warn you, though, that they’re slightly addictive!

 One of my favorite things about this recipe is that it’s totally fool-proof.
-If you’re brand new to cooking, you can whip this up in a snap.
+Even if you’re brand new to cooking, you can whip this up in a snap.
 And because they come together quickly and there’s hardly any clean up, even seasoned pros will love them too!

 The Dipping Sauce

-This lemon garlic dipping sauce is absolutely wonderful!
+This shishito pepper dipping sauce is absolutely wonderful!
 It’s lightly tangy, with just a touch of heat, and it compliments the shishitos beautifully.
 It can be made in advance, then kept covered in the refrigerator until you’re ready to serve.
+You’ll need:

-- Mayonnaise: Use homemade mayo or a Whole30 mayo option.
+- mayonnaise: You can either use homemade avocado mayo or find a great shortbought mayo option.

 Recipe FAQ